 On this trip, I signed up for a group travel tour through Travel Talk Tours.
 It was very organized and I had an excellent tour guide.
 It definitely made it easier to travel throughout Jordan.
 You can read about my weeklong itinerary here.

-That being said, I would absolutely travel to Jordan as a solo female traveler.
+That being said, I would absolutely travel to Jordan solo.
+I truly feel like Jordan is safe for travel as a solo female.
 You could rent a car, pay for a driver, or check out bus schedules to get around Jordan.
 You can use BusBud to check out bus schedules.
 From Amman to Petra, it is around $26 USD.

 I had an incredible trip and would not hesitate to go again.
+Jordan is safe for travel and you would not even know what is happening outside its borders if you aren’t watching the news.
 Petra is one of my favorite places in the world and everyone should see it in their lifetime.
 I loved staying the night in the Wadi Rum desert and watching the colors change from sunrise to sunset.
 I had excellent hospitality and I am so glad I ignored the negative comments and went ahead with my plans.

 Extend your trip with 2 free nights in Abu Dhabi!